oat-sa/taohub-articles/forge/TAO 3 0/how-to-make-a-new-extension-3-0.md

 - In the `structures.xml` add the tag

--   Since Tao 2.6 the structures are cached, so you will need to empty your cache (by default situated in *data/generis/cache*.
+-   Since TAO 2.6 the structures are cached, so you will need to empty your cache (by default situated in *data/generis/cache*.
 Also you can use taoDevTools scripts)

 -   When refreshing the TAO home screen, the new extension should be visible